 The Bad

-– **Basic Template Designs:** The design range can feel limiting without much room for creativity.
+The design range can feel limiting without much room for creativity.
+It also doesn’t offer as many advanced automation features as competitors.

 Pricing

-– Plus Plan: Starts at $45/month; includes advanced e-commerce and marketing features.
+Core plan starts at $9.99/month.
+Plus plan starts at $45/month with advanced e-commerce and marketing features.

 Who Should Use It

-This tool is excellent for small businesses or nonprofits organizing events and requiring a dependable email service that requires minimal hassle.
+Excellent for small businesses or nonprofits organising events and requiring a dependable email service that requires minimal hassle.

 Rating: 7/10